Sara Court

 Current Projects:

-- LLMs for low-resource translation
+- Responsibly adapting LLMs in low-resource domains

 - Computational Modeling of the Maltese Lexicon